I prepared my dough in the Nutril mill artiste. You can prepare it any stand mixer or knead it hand also.

 After kneading, let the dough rest for 20 minutes.
 Make sure you cover the dough.

 Divide the prepared dough into equal parts and roll them into smooth balls.
-I divided my dough into 6 balls.
+I divided my dough into eight balls.

 On a dusted surface, take one ball and roll it out into a small circle, 3 to 4 inches in diameter.
 Do not roll it too thin.
-Now place 1 to 2 tbsps of the paneer stuffing in the middle.
+Now take about 1 to 1.5 tbsps of cheese stuffing and place it in the center.
 Add the filling according to your dough size.
-It will be difficult to roll if you overfill.
-The paratha might tear.

 Bring all the edges in a pleated/folded fashion towards the center.
-Usually, all the recipes call to pinch off the excess dough as we fold and bring the edges to the center.
-But I don't do that.
-I just press the excess dough and flatten it.
+Usually, all the recipes call to pinch off the excess dough as we bring the edges to the center.
+But I don’t do that.
+I press the excess dough and flatten it.

 Similarly, make all the parathas and keep them ready.
 If you are getting started with parathas, roll all the parathas first.
 As you become a pro, you can roll and cook simultaneously.